“`html

 BIOS security is paramount to safeguard the integrity and confidentiality of system operations.
 It offers features such as password protection, secure boot, and Trusted Platform Module (TPM) support to prevent unauthorized access and tampering with critical system firmware.

-See also Understanding the Ins and Outs of Port Address Translation: A Comprehensive Guide
+See also Understanding the Basics of Binary Coded Decimal: A Beginner's Guide

 By utilizing encryption and secure boot processes, BIOS ensures that only trusted software components are executed during the boot process, thereby defending against malware and unauthorized modifications.